andreytim/jafar/prim/README.md

 }
 ```

-Unfortunately, I can't come up with an idea of simplifying foreach loop so far.
+Unfortunately, I couldn't come up with an idea of simplifying foreach loop so far.
 Only something like functional forEach() method which looks even more cumbersome than above option even in Java 8.
 It could be different variants of conversion to array and iterating through it.
 Actually, i've added such capability to JList: